theo-bloesch/xArm6_Pick_Place/with_motion_gen/README.md

-Some improvement need to be made
+Some improvement need to be made in order that our classes are easier and simpler to use.